-In February and April 2022, the Company also entered into one-year revolving credit facility arrangements with Shinhan Bank, KEB Hana Bank, and Kookmin Bank, providing collective available credit of \$63.1 million during the year ended December 31, 2022.
-As of December 31, 2022, the Company has not drawn any amounts from these facilities.
+In February and April 2022, the Company also entered into one-year revolving credit facility arrangements with Shinhan Bank, KEB Hana Bank, and Kookmin Bank which were extended for additional one-year per during the year ended December 31, 2023.
+The revolving credit facilities provide collective available credits of \$62.0 million and \$63.1 million during the years ended December 31, 2023 and December 31, 2022, respectively.
+As of December 31, 2023 and December 31, 2022, the Company has not drawn any amounts from these facilities.